 For the rest of the world, fires would be just an appetizer.

 80 billion tons of Denson smoke would invade Earth's atmosphere.
-By shielding the sun's rays, smoke would lower the Earth's average temperature for several years in a range of -15 ° C to -12 ° C, with food shortages across the planet.
+By shielding the sun's rays, smoke would lower the Earth's average temperature for several years in a range between -15 ° C and -12 ° C, with food shortages across the planet.

-“Our study, conducted with an advanced mathematical model, shows negative effects even in the growth of plants on land and algae in the sea.
-There would also be terrible consequences on the entire food chain, " says the co-author Nicole Lovenduski, associate professor of Atmospheric and Oceanic Sciences and member of the Arctic and Alpine Research Institute (INSTAAR).
+"Our study, conducted with an advanced mathematical model, even shows negative effects on the growth of plants on land and algae in the sea.
+There would also be dire consequences on the entire food chain," says the co-author Nicole Lovendushki, associate professor of Atmospheric and Oceanic Sciences and member of the Arctic and Alpine Research Institute (INSTAAR).

 Toon hopes his study will make it clear to people that the end of the Cold War hasn't wiped out the risk of a nuclear holocaust at all.

 For further information: OB Toon & AA.
 VV., "Rapidly Expanding Nuclear Arsenals in Pakistan and India Portend Regional and Global Catastrophe," Science Advances (2019).
 DOI: 10.1126 / sciadv.aay5478